Emmanuel-Temitope/My-Third-Task-1st-Repository-/README.md

 PROJECT OBJECTIVES :
-Finding the Total revenue/Sales of the Pizza place Finding the Total quantity of Pizza sold at the pizza place Finding the Total order of Pizza placed by customers Getting how many pizza types is sold by the pizza place Finding the average price of pizzas sold
-Getting the peak hours of ssles of the pizza place and also backed up with a visual representation Finding the Total sales made on each day of the week, and which day of the week is sales made the most at the pizza place also backed up with a visual representation
-Getting the Top 5 best selling pizzas from the pizza place Analyzing the sales made in each month with a noticeable trend of seasonal spikes at the pizza place also gave a visual representation finally listed pizza types that are not doing well enough from the pizza place menu.
+a)Finding the Total revenue/Sales of the Pizza place b)Finding the Total quantity of Pizza sold at the pizza place c)Finding the Total order of Pizza placed by customers d)Getting how many pizza types is sold by the pizza place e)Finding the average price of pizzas sold f)Getting the peak hours of ssles of the pizza place and also backed up with a visual representation g)Finding the Total sales made on each day of the week, and which day of the week is sales made the most at the pizza place also backed up with a visual representation h)Getting the Top 5 best selling pizzas from the pizza place i)Analyzing the sales made in each month with a noticeable trend of seasonal spikes at the pizza place also gave a visual representation j)finally listed pizza types that are not doing well enough from the pizza place menu.

 KEY INSIGHT:
 A) Total Revenue = np.float64(817937.7961435624)